 - The process is fully automated and programmable from start to finish.

-What are the 5 elements of washing diapers?
+What are the five elements of washing diapers?

 What is the laundry process?

 The soiled diapers are released from an overhead bag system onto a conveyor belt and dropped into a loading chute.
-From there they go through 8 cleaning modules.
+From there they go through eight cleaning modules.

-- Module 2: Alkaline and detergent is injected to attack the soil in the diapers.
-The water temperature is 140° F in modules 1 through 5.
+Alkaline and detergent is injected to attack the soil in the diapers.
+The water temperature is 140° F in modules one through five.

-- Module 3: More rinsing with water that has been drained from module 4.
+More rinsing with water that has been drained from module four.

-- Module 4: Another rinse.
-The water is drained and recycled to module 3.
+Another rinse.
+The water is drained and recycled to module three.
 During these modules, the pulse flow system is actively breaking down stains.

-- Module 5: Oxygenated bleach is added.
-Water systematically flows back into module 4 and recycles through to module 3.
+Oxygenated bleach is added.
+Water systematically flows back into module four and recycles through to module three.